 Cultural treasures & timeless traditions of Kyoto

 Home to more than 1,600 Buddhist temples and 400 Shinto shrines, Kyoto is world-famous for its refined culture, dining, and charm of rural Japan.
 Explore its landmark sites today, including a locally guided visit to golden-topped Kinkaku-ji Golden Pavilion, set in a garden on the edge of a lake, and a walk through Nishiki Market, rich with history and tradition and renowned for its famous foods and goods.
-This afternoon, learn about the art of life in this enchanting city as you experience an authentic Japanese tea ceremony, discover the finer points of calligraphy and try your hand at Taiko drumming.
+This afternoon, learn about the art of life in this enchanting city as you experience an authentic Japanese tea ceremony and discover the finer points of calligraphy.
 Spend the evening as you wish.

 Nijo Castle & geisha secrets

 History takes center stage on a visit to Nijo Castle, today one of the seventeen Historic Monuments of Ancient Kyoto classified by UNESCO as a World Heritage Site.
 A place of spellbinding beauty, Nijo Castle was built in 1603 as the Kyoto residence of the powerful first shogun of the Edo Period (1603-1867).
 Discover the secret of its nightingale floors on a guided tour, shoes off.
-Meet a geisha this afternoon in the Gion district, where more time-honored secrets are revealed, and join us for a farewell reception and dinner this evening.
+Tonight, join your fellow travelers for a farewell reception and dinner highlighted by a visit with a local geisha, where more time-honored secrets are revealed and a perfect finish to an incredible family adventure.

 Journey Home